2sic/2sxc-docs/2sxc Docs Generator/basics/app/icons.md

 ## Icons for Content-Types

-Content-Types don't have a folder dedicated to them, so this is configuration based.
-Just edit the Content-Type Metadata and on the Icon-field, drop the image you want for your content-type.
+Content-Types don't have a file (like a Template), so this is only configuration based.

+Just edit the Content-Type Metadata and on the Icon-field you have two options:

+1. Just drop the image you want for your content-type and let ADAM manage it
+1. Place the file in the [App-folder](xref:Basics.App.FolderStructure) and reference it using `[App:Path]/your-file.png` _v12_

 ---